nanoporetech/medaka/docs/benchmarks.rst

 Error statistics were calculated using the
 `pomoxis <https://github.com/nanoporetech/pomoxis>`_ program `stats_from_bam` after
-aligning 10kb chunks of the consensus to the reference.
+aligning 100kb chunks of the consensus to the reference.
+Reported metrics are median values over all chunks.

 Comparison of `medaka` and `nanopolish`